Boon-Jun/CS3245-HW3/README.txt

 Searching Algorithm:
 ---------------------
+Note: There are some changes to how search.py is used.
+Refer to the section under
+      'Files included with this submission' for more details

 Before the documents are being ranked, the query string will be split and then stemmed with PorterStemmer.
-Further processing is done whereby the leading and trailing quotation marks is removed from each term to align with how the terms in the documents were processed.
+The leading and trailing quotation marks is then removed from each stemmed term as this was how terms were processed during indexing.

 The documents will then be ranked according to the lnc.ltc ranking scheme.
 That is to say that the weights of each term in the document will be calculated as :